 To respond to its customers' different digital needs, Davao Light continues to provide diverse digital platforms and online facilities.
-Its mobile application, MobileAP, which allows access to billing and accounts anytime and anywhere, was continuously upgraded to include additional features like bill payment for enhanced user convenience. eBillTxt was launched as a supplemental service that allows customers to receive electronic bills via SMS.
+Its mobile application, MobileAP, which allows online access to billing and accounts, is continuously upgraded to include additional features such as bills payment for enhanced user convenience. eBillTxt was launched as a supplemental service that allows customers to receive electronic bills via SMS.

-Davao Light has renewed its 2023 certifications for the International Standards Organization, ISO 9001:2015 or the Quality Management System (QMS), ISO 45001:2018 - Occupational Health and Safety (OH&S) Management System, and ISO 14001:2015 - Environmental Management (EM) System.
-It has also earned its fourth ISO Certification on 550001:2014 Asset Management System (ASM).
+Davao Light is certified under the International Standards Organization for: ISO 9001:2015 or the Quality Management System (QMS), ISO 45001:2018 - Occupational Health and Safety (OH&S) Management System, ISO 14001:2015 - Environmental Management (EM) System, and ISO 550001:2014 Asset Management System (ASM).